Criminal Defense Lawyer for Military Members

 learn that you would be offered the opportunity to let the government

 pay the costs of your legal representation.
-You are fully entitled to
+You are entitled to pursue

 to do so.
-This is due in large part to the fact that the court-appointed
+This is due to the fact that the court-appointed defense lawyer

-defense lawyer is almost always working under the burden of an outrageously
+is almost always working under the burden of an outrageously large case

-large case load.
-A court-appointed defender is not likely to have much
+load.
+A court-appointed defender is not likely to have much time to meet

-time to meet with you in person, and there is very little chance that
+with you in person, and there is very little chance that they would be

-they would be able to invest the time and effort necessary to properly
+able to invest the time and effort necessary to properly investigate your

 You simply have too much at stake to afford taking any chances with the